-HRIM aims to complement ROS with a standardization effort focused on hardware.
+HRIM aims to complement ROS (and ROS 2) with a standarization effort focused on hardware.
 It is a model that defines the software interface which the different robot modules have to meet in order interoperate seamlessly.

 Source and extended article: “An information model for modular robots: the Hardware Robot Information Model (HRIM) Irati Zamalloa, Iñigo Muguruza, Alejandro Hernández, Risto Kojcev and Víctor Mayoral.

 One of the main hurdles of the robotics industry is the lack of integrative standards.
 A global standard for plug + play robotics would be instrumental for transforming the structure of the industry and dramatically reducing costs, therefore facilitating the applications of robotics to all domains of modern society.